raphw/byte-buddy/README.md

 assertThat(dynamicType.newInstance().compare(3, 1), is(2));
 ```

-Byte Buddy now matches the `Comparator::compare` method and delegates any method invocation to the defined
+Byte Buddy matches the `Comparator::compare` method and delegates its invocation to the provided interceptor.
+Doing so,
-interceptor.
-Doing so, it figures out a *best match* for an interceptor method as long as no further matching
+it figures out a *best match* for an interceptor method as long as no further matching information is provided to
-information is provided.
+the `MethodDelegation`.
+The matching logic is described in detail in the *javadoc* of the `MethodDelegation` and can be
+customized for specific use-cases.

 Interceptors can take more generic inputs and outputs using annotations.
-The above
-interceptor could also be implemented like:
+An example for a more general interceptor
+would be the following class:

 ```java
 public static class GeneralInterceptor {